khulnasoft/integrations-core/pan_firewall/README.md

 ## Overview

-Datadog's Palo Alto Networks Firewall Log integration allows customers to ingest, parse, and analyze Palo Alto Networks firewall logs.
+Khulnasoft's Palo Alto Networks Firewall Log integration allows customers to ingest, parse, and analyze Palo Alto Networks firewall logs.
 This log integration relies on the HTTPS log templating and forwarding capability provided by PAN OS, the operating system that runs in Palo Alto firewalls.
 PAN-OS allows customers to forward threat, traffic, authentication, and other important log events.

 ### Key use cases
 #### Respond to high severity threat events